TOSIT-IO/tdp-website/content/reports/240315-contributors.md

 TDP stack 2.0

+- `TDP stack 2.0` is not the final name of the stack.
+It is the temporary name used for the stack using `Hadoop 3.3` and may change in the future.

 - `Hive 3` does not compile with `Hadoop 3.3` unless using Apache Bigtop.

-- `Hive 4` is needed to integrate `Iceberg` which can be very valuable for TDP.
+- `Hive 4` is needed to integrate `Iceberg` which can be very valuable for TDP and we are currently looking at it.

-- However, `Ranger` does  not compile with `Hive 4`, therefore, the current proposal is to conserve both `Hive 3` and `Hive 4` for now.
+- However, `Ranger` does  not compile with `Hive 4` for now, therefore, the current proposal is to continue to work on both `Hive 3` and `Hive 4` with the priority given to the first version.